CSAFE-ISU/cmcR/README.md

 #> 15 3, 2         62    54   0.286           0.548   -27 non-CMC (passed)
 ```

-In summary: the `decison_CMC` function applies both the decision rules
+In summary: the `decison_CMC` function applies either the decision rules
 of the original method of [Song
 (2013)](https://tsapps.nist.gov/publication/get_pdf.cfm?pub_id=911193)
 or the High CMC method of [Tong et